nomocas/decompose/README.md

 ```
 > npm install -g mocha
 ```
-Do not forget to install dev-dependencies from 'decompose' folder :
+Do not forget to install dev-dependencies. i.e. : from 'decompose' folder, type :
 ```
 > npm install
 ```